miklosn/gce-template/README.md

 ### Template engine

-The program utilizes the powerful [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) engine in a configuration that makes the most sense in this application.
+The program utilizes the powerful [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) engine in a mode that makes most sense in this application.
 Blocks are stripped and trimmed (will not generate unnecessary whitespaces), autoescaping is disabled. *Never pull your templates blindly from someone else.*

 The full power of Nunjucks is available, including child templates, blocks, extends and referencing other files relative to the template, even when processing a template through  standard input.

-Furthermore, the [moment.js](https://momentjs.com/docs/#/displaying/) library is integrated as the `date` filter, adding a full range of datetime functions.
+Furthermore, the [moment.js](https://momentjs.com/docs/#/displaying/) library is integrated as the `date` filter, adding a full range of datetime formatting and manipulation options.

-`{{ vm.creationTimeStamp | date("add", 7, "days") | date }}
+`{{ vm.creationTimeStamp | date("add", 7, "days") | date }}`

+### Data sources

+The program currently supports the following data sources:

+* vms
+* disks

+## Contributing

+The project is still in it's infancy, rapidly developed in answer to real world frustrations.
+You can expect progress as it will be very useful in my work.

+Contributions of all forms are welcome, including:

+* use cases, examples
+* feature requests
+* bug reports
+* code contributions

+## License

+`gce-template` is released under the MIT license.

+Made with ❤️in Jakarta.